 Students learn the fundamentals of designing and creating electronic circuits.
 Students gain experience by being introduced to a variety of electronic components.
-Students gain hands on experience by integrating their components into a variety of circuits.
-Students examine a variety of power supplies and electrical measuring tools in order to analyze their circuits.
+Students gain hands-on experience by integrating their components into a variety of circuits.
+Students examine a variety of power supplies and electrical measuring tools to analyze their circuits.

 Pathways to Full Time Sheridan Programs:

 Your dual credit program offers you the chance to get a head start on the full time one year Electrical Techniques program, which offers an Ontario College Certificate.
 If you apply and are offered admission to this full time program, the courses you successfully earned in your dual credit program will be counted as completed.

 Sheridan is recognized for excellence in skilled trades instruction.
 Our graduates have an outstanding track record, and employers seek them out for electrical apprenticeships.
 The one-year Electrical Techniques certificate program is the gateway to a full electrician apprenticeship.
 You may also want to continue your education in related engineering programs at Sheridan.
 You will receive credit for any courses successfully completed in the Electrical Techniques program that are in the selected engineering program.